lindehesse/INSightR-Net/readme.md

 The INSightR-Net can be trained using

-    python main_trainer.py --param_jsonpath=config/params_example_ordinal.json --datapath=datapath --savepath=savepath --pretrained_path=config/pretrained_model.ckpt
+    python main_trainer.py --param_jsonpath=config/params_example_ordinal.json --datapath=datapath --savepath=savepath --pretrained_path=pretrained_model.ckpt

 with datapath the path containing the pre-processed images, savepath the path where to save the trained model, and pretrained_path the path to a pretrained model checkpoint.
 The script can also be run without a pretrained model, but this did not result in convergence in our experiments.
+The pretrained model used in this study can be downloaded under 'releases' in the repository.

 Param_json path should contain the parameter file used for training.
 All parameters used in this study are defined in 'define_parameters.py', all of these parameters can be overwritten in a .json file.
 The parameters varied in this study are given in 'params_example_ordinal.json' (for ordinal labels) and 'params_example_continuous.json' (for continuous labels, given in supplementary).